studiofuga/cc1101/README.md

 The project has been structured as an out-of-tree driver, and for this reason includes both the driver itself and a sample application.

-It has been structured following the example application from zephir-RTOS project that can be found [here](https://github.com/zephyrproject-rtos/example-application).
+It has been structured following the example application from zephyr-RTOS project that can be found [here](https://github.com/zephyrproject-rtos/example-application).

 To initialize the workspace, simply clone the repo using west, then update the zephyr tree: